jellyfin-archive/jellyfin-docs/README.md

 ### Linting

 This repository is configured to use [markdownlint](https://github.com/DavidAnson/markdownlint/) for linting Markdown files.

+If you are editing files using Visual Studio Code, you can installed the markdownlint [extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) to see the linting errors as you work.

-You can run the linter using the associated [markdownlint CLI](https://github.com/igorshubovych/markdownlint-cli).
+You can also easily run the linter manually using the associated [markdownlint CLI](https://github.com/igorshubovych/markdownlint-cli).

 ```bash
 npm install -g markdownlint-cli